hnordt/react-native-postcss-transformer/README.md

 Add your PostCSS configuration to [one of the supported config formats](https://github.com/michael-ciniawsky/postcss-load-config), e.g. `package.json`, `.postcssrc`, `postcss.config.js`, etc.

+**Important:** if you change your PostCSS config, or any PostCSS plugin config (like Tailwind CSS), you'll need to restart the React Native packager and clean its cache.
+For React Native your can run `react-native start --reset-cache`, or `expo start --clear` if you are using [Expo](https://expo.io).

 ### Step 3: Configure the React Native packager

 Add this to `metro.config.js` in your project's root (create the file if it does not exist already):